Featurevisor

 # skipping `android` here

-Ideally we never wish to keep expose property in our definitions, and it is only meant to serve our short term needs.
+Ideally we never wish to keep expose property in our definitions, and it is only meant to serve our short term needs especially when we might be migrating from another feature management tool to Featurevisor.

 Previous